Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ENTRYPOINT ["dotnet", "Lab4.dll"]
 ```

-Cool now let's build run and check the application.
+Cool now let's build, run and inspect the application.

 ```powershell
 az acr build --registry $ACR_NAME --image configwebapp:v1 .
 docker run --rm -it -p 8082:80 "$($ACR_NAME).azurecr.io/configwebapp:v1"
 ```

-We can now run our application in kubernetes let's prepare some files so we can create our resources using declarative object configuration.
+We can now run our application in kubernetes.
+Let's prepare some files so we can create our resources using declarative object configuration.

-Create a folder named resources and add the following files.
+Create a folder named `resources` and add the following files.

 deployment.yaml: